issacchan26/point-cloud-annotation/README.md

 If there are too many vertices in the input meshes, you may use [mesh_reduce.py](./mesh_reduce.py) to reduce the vertices into 10000 vertices

 ## Annotation post-processing for machine learning
-To convert the annotation txt file, please create the directories as following:
+To convert the annotation txt file, please create the directories as below and run [annotation_output.py](./annotation_output.py):

 ```bash
 ├── input_obj